Charity Choices

 How is your work different from that of other, similar charities?

-Wycliffe built our current strategy around partnering with the local church, as well as with local communities.
+Collaboration is one of Wycliffe’s core values.
+We partner with the local church, as well as with local communities.
 Our goal is to start translation projects that build up communities and cultures.
-Through Wycliffe Bible translation projects, each community can be transformed holistically – spiritually, physically, mentally and socially – as they develop and use their language and apply truths from the Bible.
+Through Wycliffe Bible translation projects, each community can be transformed holistically — spiritually, physically, mentally and socially — as they develop and use their language and apply truths from the Bible.

 What have you accomplished?